 Karen also served as Vice President of Real Estate Development at the New York City Economic Development Corporation and its predecessors.
 Her career at NYCEDC spanned almost 10 years.
 Karen led a variety of major projects ranging from the relocation of the New York Times’ printing plant from Times Square to Queens, to the development of the first residential building at Queens West.
 Overall, she oversaw more than 100 City-sponsored development projects.
 Early in her career, Karen worked for several nonprofit management consulting organizations and the San Francisco Redevelopment Agency.

-Karen is a Trustee of the Citizens Budget Commission, a member of the Urban Land Institute - Council on University Development, and a member of Women Executives in New York Real Estate.
+Karen is a member of the Urban Land Institute's Council on University Development and a member of Women Executives in New York Real Estate.
+Karen is also a member of the Board of the Corbin Hill Food Project.